-- Wrap your springform pan with aluminum foil before filling with the crust, so that the water bath does not leak into your cheesecake.
+- Wrap your springform pan with aluminum foil so that the water bath does not leak into your cheesecake.

 - When the crust bakes, the sides may slip down.
 But don't fret!
-Just use that same measuring cup while the crust is still warm, and you can press the sides back up nice and high.
+Just use that same measuring cup while the crust is still warm, and you can press the sides back up.

-- It is okay to beat your cream cheese and sugar together well, but for the rest of the ingredients, mix them in on low speed until they are just incorporated.
+- It is okay to beat your cream cheese and sugar together on high speed but mix the rest of the ingredients in on low speed until they are just incorporated.

 - Look for your cheesecake to be just developing some light brown spots, with the middle still being a little bit jiggly.